Popescu-Rohrlich box implementation in general probabilistic theory of processes: Nonlocal boxes

-In general, the non-locality requires the existence of spatially separated independent experimental facilities.
-It is common to name these local experimental stations Alice and Bob.
-It is assumed that both Alice and Bob can choose independently between particular (local) experimental setups.
-In the simplest case \cite{1969clauser} each of them is free to switch between a pair of experimental setups ($A,A^\prime$ for Alice and $B,B^\prime$ for Bob) leading to binary outcomes $a,a^\prime,b,b^\prime=\pm 1$, respectively.
-The whole setting is described by conditional probabilities $P(x,y|X,Y)$, i.e. by 16 numbers satisfying the elementary probability constraints $0\leq P(x,y|X,Y)\leq 1$ and $\sum_{x,y}P(x,y|X,Y)=1$ for all $x,y=\pm 1$, $X\in\{A,A^\prime\}$ and $Y\in\{B,B^\prime\}$.
-In summary, the whole experiment is schematically illustrated as a \emph{non-local box} (see Fig. \ref{fig:nonlocal box}) understood as a device with (binary) inputs $X,Y$ and (binary) outputs $x,y$.
+In general, the paradigm of nonlocality requires the existence of spatially separated experimental facilities.
+It is common to name these local experimental stations as Alice and Bob.
+It is assumed that both can choose independently (of each other) their local experimental setups.
+In case of CHSH inequalities \cite{ClauserHorneShimonyHolt-CHSH} each of them is selecting between a pair of two-outcome measurement setups ($X\in\{A,A^\prime\}$ for Alice and $Y\in\{B,B^\prime\}$ for Bob).
+In particular, the outcomes are labeled as $a,a^\prime,b,b^\prime$, respectively, and takes values $\pm 1$.
+The whole setup is described by a family of conditional probabilities $P(x,y|X,Y)$, i.e. by 16 numbers satisfying the elementary probability constraints $0\leq P(x,y|X,Y)\leq 1$ and $\sum_{x,y}P(x,y|X,Y)=1$ for all $x,y=\pm 1$, $X\in\{A,A^\prime\}$ and $Y\in\{B,B^\prime\}$.
+We say these conditional probabilities describe a \emph{bipartite nonlocal box}, because the experiment can be rephrased as a black-box device with separated inputs $X,Y$ and outputs $x,y$ on Alice's and Bob's sides, respectively.

+In a special case, when such nonlocal box can be simulated by means of local conditional probability distributions and exchange of classical information, we say the nonlocal box is of local hidden variable type, i.e. \emph{LHV box}.
+By definition it means that

+for (local) conditional probabilities $P(x|X,\lambda)$, $P(y|Y,\lambda)$ and some probability distribution $\pi(\lambda)$ (called \emph{local hidden variable model} over the (local hidden) parameter $\lambda$.
+Clearly, the local hidden variable model $\pi(\lambda)$ represents the resource of (classical) randomness pre-shared between Alice and Bob prior to experiment.
+Such shared randomness is the physical implementation of LHV boxes.
+It is important to stress that choices of $X$ and $Y$ are independent of the local hidden variable $\lambda$.